bbrzycki/setigen/docs/source/generate.rst

 and outputs an intensity as well.

-All these functions combine to form the final synthetic signal, which means you can create a host of signals by mixing and matching these parameters!
+All these functions combine to form the final synthetic signal, which means you can create a host of signals by switching up these parameters!

-Here are some examples of pre-written signal functions.
+Here are just a few examples of pre-written signal functions.
+To see all of the included functions, check out setigen.funcs_.
 To avoid needless repetition, each example script will assume the same basic setup:

 .. code-block:: python